 Students' "informed matriculation goals" were derived from the program of study that the student identified.
 A student was classified as having made an informed matriculation goal if they identified a degree or certificate program (e.g., General Education AA or AS, Early Childhood Education Teacher Certificate) and were actively working toward that educational goal in 2012-2013.
+Students with a matriculation goal of obtaining a degree were defined as "actively working towards that educational goal" if they have taken a college level English or math course by spring 2013.
 Rates were calculated based on the total number of students who had an active degree or certificate program identified as their program of study compared to the number of those students who completed a degree or certificate.

-Assessment: An assessment of degree completion revealed an overall average graduation rate of 22.8 % for 2012-2013.
-Likewise, as assessment of certificate completion revealed an overall completion rate of 3% for 2012-2013.
+Assessment: An assessment of degree completion revealed an overall average graduation rate of 39.5 % for 2012-2013.
+Likewise, as assessment of certificate completion revealed an overall completion rate of 8% for 2012-2013.

-Disproportionate Impacts: The completion rate for certificates (3%) is far below what is expected.
-Essentially, 1 out of 32 students with a matriculation goal of obtaining a certificate actually attained that goal in 2012-2013.
+Disproportionate Impacts: The completion rate for certificates (8%) is below what is expected.
+Essentially, 1 out of 13 students with a matriculation goal of obtaining a certificate actually attained that goal in 2012-2013.
 The following groups were disproportionately impacted for certification completion: students aged 18-34, African-American and male students.
-The following groups were disproportionately impacted for degree completion: African-American students.
+The following groups were disproportionately impacted for degree completion: students aged 30-34.